Donald Trump's Youngest Son: What We Know About Barron

 Historically, some of these gifts were actual animals, too.
 While in office, President Ronald Reagan received a baby elephant from Sri Lanka, President George H. W. Bush received a Komodo dragon from Indonesia, and President Richard Nixon and his wife were gifted two pandas from China.

 Given that Barron Trump's public appearances are few and far between, any changes to his height or stature are easily noticeable when he does emerge into view.
-So when Barron Trump emerged from Marine One with his parents in August 2020 — and towered over his father's height of 6 feet, 3 inches — the internet went a little crazy.
-"Does anyone know if he can play ball?" one X (formerly Twitter) user asked.
+So when Barron Trump emerged from Marine One with his parents in August 2020 — and towered over his father's height of 6 feet, 3 inches — the internet went a little wild.
+"Does anyone know if he can play ball?" one X user asked.

+Barron's height shouldn't be too much of a surprise, though, given his parents' statures; his dad is over 6 feet tall and Melania Trump is 5 feet, 11 inches.
 Clearly, Barron has had a growth spurt.
 Who knows?
 Maybe Donald Trump's youngest son will trade his soccer ball for a basketball in the near future.

-He tested positive for COVID-19
+Barron Trump tested positive for COVID-19

 On October 2, 2020, then-president Donald Trump was sent to Walter Reed Hospital after contracting COVID-19.
-He made a speedy recovery at the hospital and was back in the Oval Office by October 7 (via CNN).
+He made a speedy recovery at the hospital and was back in the Oval Office by October 7.
 But while the president's battle with COVID-19 caught the most headline attention, he was not the only member of the first family to contract the virus.
 First Lady Melania Trump and their son Barron Trump also tested positive for the novel coronavirus.

 Like many parents, Melania's main concern was always for her son's health.
-In an essay later quoted by The Independent, Melania opened up about her experience with the virus and her fears as a mother.
-After testing positive herself, Melania said: "Naturally, my mind went immediately to our son.
+In an essay later quoted by the Independent, Melania opened up about her experience with the virus and her fears as a mother.
+After testing positive herself, Melania said, "Naturally, my mind went immediately to our son.
 To our great relief he tested negative ...
 I couldn't help but think 'What about tomorrow or the next day?'"

-Barron Trump was tested for COVID-19 again over the next couple of days, and his mother's fears came true when he did test positive for the virus.
+Barron Trump was tested for COVID-19 again over the next couple of days, and his mother's fears came true when he tested positive for the virus.
 Fortunately, Barron was a lucky case, and although he contracted the virus, he remained asymptomatic.
 "In one way I was glad the three of us went through this at the same time so we could take care of one another and spend time together.
 He has since tested negative," his mother wrote of the experience.

-He was absent from his father's farewell speech
+Barron Trump was absent from his father's farewell speech

 In January 2021, the Trumps officially exited the White House, boarding Air Force One to head to Florida and leaving the residence vacant for the Biden administration to take over.
 President Donald Trump's exit seemed to be a family affair, with his wife, Melania Trump, by his side as he made his farewell speech.
 Trump's children, Ivanka, Donald Jr., Tiffany, and Eric Trump, attended with their partners and children to show their support.
 However, one member of the family was noticeably missing.
 Trump's youngest son Barron Trump was nowhere to be seen.